 You can subscribe at a cost of £5.99/$7.99 per child per month, £55.99/$77.99 per year, or alternatively with a one-off lifetime payment of £169.99/$244.99.

-Yes, download the free DoodleMaths app onto any device you wish to use.
-Log in to each with your family account details.
-Your child will have the same subscription type (Basic or Premium) across all devices, whether they’re Android, Apple, or Kindle.
-Your child’s work program will synchronise automatically between devices if they log out to the ‘Select A User’ screen after each session.
+Yes, you can download the DoodleMaths and DoodleTables apps onto any device you wish to use; log in to each with your family account details.
+Your child’s subscription will apply across all devices, whether they’re Android, Apple, or Kindle, and their work program will synchronise automatically between devices if they log out to the ‘Select A User’ screen after each session.

 If there is no internet connection when starting a session, the app will use your child’s work program from the last session on that device.

 DoodleMaths can be used with or without a data connection.
 However, the app only synchronises with the Parent and Teacher dashboards (and other devices) when it has a connection.
 If there is no connection, the app will store progress locally in the device and synchronise when the connection is regained.

 DO: Help your child when learning a ‘New This Week’ topic.
 However, try to encourage them to improve their score if you feel they didn’t quite understand first time round.